Visual-mov/Tevas-lang/doc/Tex-reference.md

 `2 + 2 -> a  ~ Sets a equal to 4.`

 ## Variables
 To declare a variable, use the store/assignment (->) operator.
-The expression on the left operand is the value to be stored, while the token on the right operand is the variable identifier.
+The expression on the left operand is the value to be stored, while the token on the right operand is the identifier.
+Identifiers can contain numbers, however they can't start with them.

 ```
 2 * (2 + 2) -> a